streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ### Widgets do not persist when not continually rendered

 If a widget's function is not called during a script run, then none of its parts will be retained, including its value in `st.session_state`.
 If a widget has a key and you navigate away from that widget, its key and associated value in `st.session_state` will be deleted.
 Even temporarily hiding a widget will cause it to reset when it reappears; Streamlit will treat it like a new widget.
-You can either interrupt the [Widget cleanup process](#widget-cleanup-process) (described at the end of this page) or save the value to another key.
+You can either interrupt the [Widget clean-up process](#widget-clean-up-process) (described at the end of this page) or save the value to another key.

 #### Save widget values in Session State to preserve them between pages